Demystifying Electrical Stimulation

 How is it administered?

 SES can be delivered via electro mesh garments or gel electrodes depending on which device you are using.
 These are applied to the body area that is being targeted.
+The benefit of mesh garments is they provide a wider distribution of the stimulation compared to electrodes.

 In the UK it can be self administered and our Clinical Specialist shows you how in the video below.
 Although a therapist is not required, if you have any queries about suitability and application you may wish to seek advice from a therapist if you have access to one; alternatively you can contact our Clinical Team here at Saebo UK.